• Skip to primary navigation

 Can I use a store-bought crust?

 Of course.
 There are six-inch chocolate crusts that will work a treat if you haven’t the time to make the one included in this recipe.
-And if you wanted to go with something healthier, you can make a traditional pie crust but with a mix of white flour and whole wheat.
+And if you want to go with something healthier, you can make a traditional pie crust with a mix of white flour and whole wheat.

 Does it have to be Bailey’s?